Edwardsburgh/Cardinal: Brouseville

 Brouseville, Ontario is a small rural hamlet located approximately 4 mi north of Cardinal.
 The central location of the hamlet is the intersection of Brouseville Road and County Road 22.
 Brouseville extends easterly to the township boundary, and Kain Road is considered to be the southern boundary of the community.
 Brouseville, formerly known as Bolton's Corners, was renamed in 1872 after Dr. William H. Brouse, a local travelling physician.
 Brouse took over the South Grenville seat in the 1872 federal election which prompted residents to change the name in his honour.

 Brouseville was settled many years later than neighbouring settlements of similar size; until the mid-1800s, the community consisted of solely homesteads or farms established by a handful of families.
 At this time, the community was called Bolton's Corners after the Bolton family, a notably large family who were amongst the first to settle here.
 By the 1860s, Brouseville became a thriving community with many businesses in operation typical of the era; Brouseville had a hotel, a jewellery store, four grocery stores, a pump shop, a blacksmith, as well as a carriage repair shop in operation.
 By the late 1800s, a post office had been established.

 Sporting events became popular with the creation of an outdoor "arena", operated and maintained by locals.
 Brouseville organized its own hockey team, as well as a soccer and softball team, which competed against the teams of neighbouring communities.
 These events were highly organized and results were reported by local media.

 In 1870, William Anderson constructed a horse-racing track on his property in Brouseville.
 Anderson was a well-respected horse trader who raised thoroughbreds and offered training at his track until 1900.
 Frank James, brother of outlaw Jesse James, frequented this horse track and maintained a friendship with Anderson; James was a regular customer, buying several horses from Anderson over the years and staying at his home during his visits.

 A notable piece of architecture belonging to the hamlet was an octagon house that once stood on Byers Road.
 The house was believed to have been built by a "Mr. Wright" in 1873, following the fad of octagonal houses built in the United States.
 The house remained abandoned for many years after it was purchased by the Land Bank.
-Numerous efforts were made to have the distinctive house designated a heritage building in order to preserve it, however the outcry was largely ignored.
+Numerous efforts were made to have the distinctive house designated a heritage building to preserve it, however the outcry was largely ignored.
 On October 31, 1995, the house was destroyed by fire and later completely demolished.